The State Pension is a regular payment you can claim from the government when you reach State Pension age.

 This information is based on current understanding of legislation and may change.

 Will you have enough to live on?

-The new state pension of £175.20 a week amounts to £9,110.40 a year.
+As stated above, the maximum available for the new State Pension is £175.20 a week which amounts to £9,110.40 a year.
 You’ll need to consider this alongside your expected income from any other pensions you have – and from any other sources – to see what your total income might be.